29 April 2026 · 5 min read

 You can search the list directly on the Government Legal Department's website, or use FindMyLegacy for phonetically-matched search across the full list.
 Phonetic matching matters because surnames are often spelled differently across generations — a search for “Mackenzie” might miss “McKenzie” or “MacKenzie” without it.

 Once you have identified a potential match and believe you are related to the deceased, you can contact the Government Legal Department directly to enquire about the estate and the claims process.
 There is no requirement to go through a commercial intermediary.
+For a full guide to finding and claiming missing inheritance yourself, including the intestacy order of entitlement and how to submit a claim, see our dedicated guide.

 The Bona Vacantia list: the public record heir hunters use